Bridget Gainer

-Bridget Gainer is an American politician serving as a member of the Cook County Board of Commissioners from the 10th district.
+Bridget Gainer (born 1968/1969) is an American politician serving as a member of the Cook County Board of Commissioners from the 10th district.
 She was appointed to the position in 2009.

 Early life and education

 Gainer was born and raised in the Beverly neighborhood on Chicago's south side.
 In 1990, she graduated from University of Illinois at Urbana–Champaign with a Bachelor of Arts degree in English and political science.
 She later earned a Master of Business Administration from the University of Chicago.

 Career

 Afterwards, she moved to New York City to work as a community organizer with the Jesuit Volunteer Corps.
 While in college, she worked as a cocktail waitress at Butch McGuire's on Division Street.